 Once he’s finished the run, the trolley is parked at the packing bay along with the stack of packing notes.

-- Picking one at a time from the batch of printed packing notes, Dawn works her way through each by selecting the items from the trolley and putting them into the packets
+- Picking one at a time from the batch of printed packing notes, Dawn works her way through each by selecting the items from the trolley and boxing them up with appropriate packing materials

 - Once complete, she selects the goods out note in Brightpearl and hits ‘Pack’